-The Biology Engineering cycle lasts three years.
-The course is punctuated by projects, international exposure and interaction with the professional world, and aims to prepare future EBI biology engineers for the fulfilling career that awaits them once they graduate.
+The engineering cycle lasts 3 years.
+Punctuated by projects, international exposure and interaction with the professional world, it aims to prepare future EBI engineers for the fulfilling careers that await them after graduation.

 The 1st year of the biology engineering cycle is taught in English.
 They complete the scientific bases and allow students to discover industrial engineering by analyzing applications and unit operations in the school’s four sectors: pharmaceuticals, cosmetics, food processing and the environment.
 Societal and environmental issues are studied and global problems are addressed.

 Spanish, German, Italian, Portuguese, Japanese, Chinese, Arabic, French, TOEFL/IELTS

 At EBI, the 3rd year programme is taught in English.
 Globalisation has impacted the business of the fields we specialise in and in order to find new consumers, the cosmetics, pharmaceutical and food industries have had to cross trade barriers all over the world.
 To prepare our future engineers to work efficiently in such a context, our faculty members teach 80 % of the 3rd year course in English.